-Insights from Arina Caraus and Daniel Moraru, graduates of the 2022 edition
+Insights from Arina Caraus, graduate of the 2022 edition

 Between June 13 – July 8, 2022, ISD has hosted 7 interns for a PLC internship program.
-We have talked to two of them about their experience with us, thoughts about pursuing a career in the field, importance of PLC in the future and many more.
+We have talked to Arina Caraus, one of the participants to the program, about her experience with us, thoughts about pursuing a career in the field, importance of PLC in the future and many more.

 What motivated you to apply to this program?